Blintox/Pico_RCM_Injector/README.md

 Minimum wiring for a standalone injector:

 - Pico USB `D+` and `D-` to the Switch USB-C cable/device connector data pair.
-- Stable 5 V to the target connector VBUS through a current-limited source.
+- Stable 5 V to the target connector VSYS through a current-limited source.
-- Common ground between Pico, 5 V supply, and USB connector.
+- Common ground between Pico, 3-5 V supply, and USB connector.
 - Pico powered from `VSYS` or `VBUS`, depending on your power design.

 Do not connect two powered USB hosts together.
 Use a known-good USB-C data cable and a current-limited 5 V source.